22 January 2014

 Because Google is so quick and easy to use, many people use the site as an intermediary for all non-interlinking web navigation.

 For example, according to Google Keyword Planner, 4.6 billion people type ‘Facebook’ into Google each month.
 Many of these will be frequent users who could bookmark the site or type the intuitive facebook.com URL into their address bar — but they choose to visit via a search engine.

 Risk aversion is a major factor behind this practice.
 Google usually corrects typos and brings up the results you were hoping for regardless, whereas a spelling mistake in the address bar can result in you being taken to the wrong site — sometimes a dodgy one, as unscrupulous parties look to take advantage of the high volumes of traffic accidentally heading to these domains.

 What impact do these user habits have on your business?
 They mean that people who have heard about your organisation, perhaps via word of mouth or through advertisements, are likely to Google your company name when they want to find out more or take action.

-A high SERP (search engine results page) ranking for your company name is therefore crucial to capturing a potentially large audience of prospective customers.
+A high SERP (search engine results page) ranking for your company name is therefore crucial to securing visits from interested prospects, and improving conversion from ads and word of mouth.
+People aren’t interested in investigatory work: if they don’t find what they’re looking for in an instant, they’ll give up or go elsewhere.
 The ease with which you can achieve this is impacted significantly by the name you choose.

 It’s for this reason that stuffing keywords into your company name is an ineffective tactic.
 Search engines won’t automatically believe that your company Best Printer Ink is most relevant to that search term; it will simply be lost among the white noise of 22.5 million results.
 Of course, Google may even blacklist your site because frequent use of your company name across the site causes an overabundance of keywords.